AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 # SDR-Aircraft-Traffic-Application
 An air traffic system that uses an ADS-B receiver to obtain data.
+To install refer to the prerequistes and install guide below and the [install video here](https://www.youtube.com/watch?v=vFvFbYot_xk).

 ## Disclaimer
 Please refer to here for more info on [ADS-B](https://www.faa.gov/nextgen/programs/adsb/faq/).
 Note that this system uses just receiving capabilities of software defined radios.
 It is illegal to transmit with a software defined radio without certain licenses, especially pertaining aircraft.
 Please refer [here](https://www.fcc.gov/wireless/bureau-divisions/mobility-division/amateur-radio-service) to learn about licenses that allow transmitting with radios.